 All churches and circuits are required to review their Safeguarding Policy annually.
-Please check the new Safeguarding Policy, Procedures and Guidance for the Methodist Church in Britain, OCTOBER 2019 to ensure your policy is as up to date as possible.
-Please ensure a copy of all Circuit Safeguarding Policies are sent to Jane when they are reviewed.
+Please check the Connexion link above to ensure your policy is as up to date as possible.

 Please remember that all DBS applications must be preceded by the completing of the relevant Self-Disclosure form.

 These have been updated and are avialable here.

 All workers whether paid or voluntary to have completed the appropriate forms for their role.
 If you are unsure about this, please contact me.
 DBS applications and renewals are still being processed during Covid-19 restrictions.

 Click here for The Methodist Church’s Connexional Safeguarding information.

 Helpline contact details

 Action on Elder Abuse Helpline: 0808 808 8141 (lines open Monday to Friday: 9.00am to 5.00pm)

 Childline: 0800 1111 (phone if you are a child or young person and are worried about anything – lines open 24 hours)

 Cruse (bereavement helpline): 0800 808 1677 (lines open Mondays and Fridays: 9.30am to 5.00pm (excluding Bank Holidays); Tuesday to Thursday: 9.30am to 8.00pm)